 The Harley School is dedicated to supporting a student body that represents the diverse population of our region, with connections to both the local and global communities.
-Our students represent 30 towns and cities, 5 counties, and 3 countries.
+Our students represent 30 towns and cities, five counties, and three countries.

-The Harley Circle is our Philanthropic Society Recognizing Distinction in Leadership Giving.
-Members of The Harley Circle make a five-year pledge of $1,000 or more annually to The Harley fund supporting the Mission of our School.
+The Harley Circle is our philanthropic society recognizing distinction in leadership giving.
+Members of The Harley Circle give $1,000 or more annually to The Harley fund supporting the Mission of our School.
+Sustaining members make a three-year commitment.
 They commit to their role as leaders of continuous support to The Harley School as it prepares our students for lives of great purpose and remains true to its motto, “Become What Thou Art.”

 Sands-Stern Award for Philanthropy Recipients